Gable-github/auth-microservice/README.md

 - **Unit Tests**: Service layer logic is tested in isolation using JUnit and Mockito.
 Dependencies like repositories, password encoders, and JWT services are mocked to ensure business logic is correct and robust.
 - **Integration Tests**: Controller endpoints are tested using Spring Boot's `@SpringBootTest` and `MockMvc`, with a real PostgreSQL database spun up by Testcontainers.
 This ensures the full stack (controller, service, repository, and database) works as expected.
 - **JWT Validation**: Integration tests verify that login returns a valid JWT token (correct format, not null).

+!!! [note] TestContainer tests are run in CICD Github Actions runners as well.

 ### Running the Test Suite